 Treatment depends on the type of injury you’ve sustained and how severe it is.
 Initial treatments may include applying ice packs and using compression bandages to reduce swelling.
 Your doctor can prescribe anti-inflammatory drugs and painkillers to control pain and inflammation and may recommend immobilization using a brace, boot, or cast to take pressure off the injury and encourage it to heal.

 Physical therapy is essential for successful rehabilitation, and in some cases, your doctor could recommend surgery.
-However you’ve injured your ankle and how badly, Drs.
-Cook and Nay at San Juan Foot and Ankle Center are ready to help you make a speedy and successful recovery, so call them today or book an appointment online.
+However you’ve injured your ankle and how badly, Dr. Cook at San Juan Foot and Ankle Center is ready to help you make a speedy and successful recovery, so call them today or book an appointment online.